TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 18/1 Chronicles 18.3.md

 ---

-And David smote Hadarezer king of Zobah unto Hamath, as he went to establish his dominion by the river Euphrates.
+David struck Hadadezer king of Zobah to Hamath, as he went to establish his dominion by the river Euphrates.